Etihad Airways to welcome over 2.7mln guests this summer

 PHOTO

-Mohammad Al Bulooki, Chief Operating Officer, Etihad Aviation Group, said: “As travel rebounds from the impact of the global pandemic, Etihad has witnessed a vast increase in bookings over recent weeks.
-With summer holidays upon us and to manage the increase in passenger numbers, Etihad has bolstered operations both locally and across our global network to ensure guests enjoy a seamless airport and flight experience.”
+Mohammad Al Bulooki, Chief Operating Officer of Etihad Aviation Group, said, "As travel rebounds from the impact of the global pandemic, Etihad has witnessed a vast increase in bookings over recent weeks.
+With summer holidays upon us and to manage the increase in passenger numbers, Etihad has bolstered operations both locally and across our global network to ensure guests enjoy a seamless airport and flight experience."

 Importantly, guests are reminded to check-in online, use the Verified to Fly service to submit any Covid-related travel documents for prior approval, and arrive at the airport early.